marczaku/104-csharp-oop-basics/1-classes-and-objects/slides/README.md

 Player player;
 ```

-or as Parameter Types:
+or as Method Parameter Types:
 ```csharp
 void Follow(Camera camera) {
 }
 ```

-or as Return Types:
+or as Method Return Types:
 ```csharp
 Item BuyItem() {
 }
 ```

 ## Objects
-When you use a class as a variable's Data Type, then the variable can be used to store Objects, which are class instances.
+When you use a class as a variable's Data Type, the variable can be used to store Objects, which are class instances.

 ### Null
 They are `null` per default, which means, they don't exist.
 More on this topic later in `#4 The Heap`